please use the following information and tips on this homepage to familiarize yourself with student self-administration.

-Almost all student self-administration is handled via the university portal.
+Almost all student self-administration is handled via the campus portal.
 Please use your kiz account to log in.
-In addition to the term "university portal", there are other terms in use, all of which are to be understood synonymously, including "Campusonline", "LSF" (for teaching and studying research), "CMS" (for content management system) or "HIS portal" (for university information systems; this is the company that provides the software).
+In addition to the term "campus portal", there are other terms in circulation, all of which are to be understood as synonymous, including "Campusonline", "LSF" (for teaching, study, research), "CMS" (for content management system) or "HIS portal" (his is the company that provides the software).

-Under My Functions in the university portal you have access to your student files (e.g. certificate of enrollment, transcript of records, ...) as well as to the examination administration.
-You register and de-register exams within the examination administration area.
-Please note that you have to register for all examinations of the course independently (exceptions would be announced by the lecturer directly).
+Under My functions in the campus portal you have access to your student file (e.g. certificate of enrollment, transcript of records, ...) and to the examination administration.
+You register for and cancel examinations in the examination administration area.
+Please note that you have to register yourself for all examinations of the course (exceptions will be announced directly by the lecturers).
 This applies to written exams as well as oral exams and performance records.
-Please also note that proof of performance can also be prerequisites for exams.
+Please also note that proof of performance can also be pre-examination performance at the same time.
 You can find information on this in your study and examination regulations.
-Regarding examination law, registration for an examination is a declaration of intent.
-The university will not do this for you; You are personally responsible for your studies!
+In terms of examination law, registering for an examination is a declaration of intent.
+The university does not do this for you; You are personally responsible for your studies!

-Under the Events section you will find the entire course catalog of Ulm University.
-Here you can click through the structure tree and obtain information on courses.
+The entire course catalog of the University of Ulm can be found in the Events section.
+Here you can click through the structure tree and get information about courses.
 It is often easier to use the "Search for events" search mask.
-Here you can search for specific courses.
-One of the most important pieces of information that can be found in the course directory is the information on when and where a course takes place.
-This information is typically also made available to you in compact form in the course timetables, but the information in the course directory has priority over these timetables and is binding.
-Timetables are typically also PDF files and may not be up-to-date.
+Here you can search specifically for specific courses.
+One of the most important pieces of information that can be gleaned from the course catalog is when and where a course takes place.
+This information is typically also made available to you in compact form in the course timetables, although the information in the course catalog takes precedence over these timetables and is binding.
+Timetables are typically also pdf files and may not be up to date.
 The event directory provides up-to-date information.
-Furthermore, all optional courses are usually listed in the timetables, of which you do not have to take all of them in the higher semesters.
-Event information is also accessible without prior login.
+Furthermore, the timetables usually also list all elective courses, of which you do not have to take all in the later semesters.
+Incidentally, event information is also accessible without prior login.

 Semester selection: The current semester is always displayed by default.
 You can click on the current semester at the top right of the university portal and you will then be taken to a selection of other semesters.
-The following semester is very interesting for forward-looking course planning.
+The respective following semester is very interesting for forward-looking course planning.
 It will be activated during the current semester.
-Please note that the activation means that the corresponding semester of the previous year is only copied and that the individual courses then first have to prepare and adapt the information.
-The planning period extends over the entire lecture-free period up to the start of the semester.
-So you are welcome to inform yourself in advance, but keep in mind that you should double-check that the information is up-to-date at the beginning of the semester.
-Timetables are also typically only published at the beginning of the semester.
+Please note that the activation means that the corresponding semester of the previous year is only copied and the individual courses then first have to prepare and adapt the information.
+The planning period extends over the entire lecture-free period up to the beginning of the semester.
+So you are welcome to find out more in advance, but keep in mind that you should check that the information is up-to-date again at the beginning of the semester.
+Timetables are typically only published at the beginning of the semester.
 Changes are possible at any time, sometimes even after the lectures have started.

-You will also find links to an overview of all study and examination regulations and all curricula in the Studies section in the menu on the left.
-The courses are alternatively accessible via the central course finder on the homepage of the University of Ulm or via the subject-related course finder on the homepage of the individual departments.
-The study and examination regulations are alternatively accessible via the start page via the menu navigation: Studies / Study Organization / Regulations, Statutes and Laws.
+You will also find links to an overview of all study and examination regulations as well as all study plans in the Studies section in the left menu.
+The studies are alternatively accessible via the central course finder on the homepage of the University of Ulm or via the subject-related course finder on the homepage of the individual departments.
+The study and examination regulations are alternatively accessible via the start page via the menu navigation: Studies / study organization / regulations, statutes and laws.

 Course numbers, exam numbers, module numbers, accounts

-You will find the course numbers of the courses in the course directory.
-In comparison, these are assigned completely arbitrarily in terms of their sequence of digits, but the leading letter combination shows the teaching unit that is responsible for and offers the event.
-For chemistry courses, the course number always has the following format:
+You can find the course numbers of the courses in the course catalogue.
+These are assigned comparatively completely arbitrarily as far as their sequence of numbers is concerned, but the leading combination of letters shows the teaching unit that is responsible for and offers the course.
+For courses in chemistry, the course number always has the following format:

 where x represents a digit.
 Course numbers are usually not of particular importance for student self-administration.

-You will find the complete module code of a module in the module manual.
-This consists of ten digits, with the first two digits coding the degree, the next three the degree program and the last five the actual module number.
-Module numbers play an important role in student self-management.
+You can find the complete module code of a module in the module manual.
+This consists of ten digits, with the first two digits coding for the degree, the next three for the degree program and the last five for the actual module number.
+Module numbers play an important role in student self-administration.
 They always start with a leading 7.
-If you click on "Search for modules" in the menu on the left under Studies in the university portal, you can enter either the name or the number of the module.
-As a result, the corresponding module is displayed n-times, one line for each course and version of the examination regulations where the module is used in curricula.
-If you click on the module at this point, you will be taken directly to the module description.
-Module numbers will continue to be entered in the transcript of records if you take examinations for a particular module.
+If you click on "Search for modules" in the menu on the left under Studies in the university portal, you can either enter the name or the number of the module.
+As a result, the corresponding module will be displayed n times, one line per degree program and examination regulation version where the module is curricularly used.
+If you click on the module at this point, you will come directly to the module description.
+Module numbers will continue to be entered in the Transcript of Records if you take examinations for a specific module.

 82 = Bachelor's degree; 88 = Master's degree; 38 = Bachelor’s degree in teaching; 64 = Master's degree in teaching